|Go to verse:|

 Wise believers carefully guard their godly way of life (Prov.
 16:17).
 They guard the truth they have been taught (Prov.
 4:13), guard their “soul,” that is, their thoughts, attitudes, and emotions (Prov.
 22:5), and they watch what they say (Prov.
 13:3).
 The Devil’s goal is to steal, kill, and destroy (John 10:10), so it is no surprise that there is very little mention of self-control in the world today.
 In fact, the world teaches the opposite of the Bible’s godly advice and tells people to do whatever they feel like doing.
 Wise believers know that that advice is from the Devil and will eventually steal their peace and joy on earth and also keep them from being rewarded in their next life, in the Millennial Kingdom.

 [For more on rewards in the Kingdom, see commentary on 2 Cor.
-5:10, “good or worthless.”
+5:10, “good or evil.”
 For more information on the Millennial Kingdom, see Appendix 3, “Christ’s Future Kingdom on Earth].

 “greedy appetite.”
 The Hebrew is an idiom, very literally, “baal of a nephesh.”
 In the Hebrew, “baal” can refer to the god Baal, or have the literal meaning of the word “baal,” which is “lord” or “owner,” and sometimes “husband” since in the biblical culture the husband was considered the lord of the wife.
 The top god of the Canaanites was “Baal,” literally, “lord,” but in our English versions the Hebrew word “baal” is transliterated as “Baal” rather than translated as “lord” when it is used as the proper name of the god.
 However, in contexts like this one, “baal” means “lord” or “owner.”